Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2040/XIAO-RP2040-with-NuttX-RTOS.md

 ## Programming

-Successful compilation is guaranteed, the next goal it's programming using BOOTSEL.
+Successful compilation was guaranteed, the next goal it's programming using BOOTSEL.
 For that, you must follow these steps:

 **Step 1**: Connect the Seed Stduio XIAO RP2040 to USB port while pressing button `B` (boot).
 The board will be detected as USB Mass Storage Device `RPI-RP2`.

-**Step 2**: In the workspace, go to `nuttx` and copy `nuttx.uf2` into the Seed Stduio.
-XIAO RP2040.
+**Step 2**: In the workspace, go to `nuttx` and copy `nuttx.uf2` into the Seed Stduio XIAO RP2040.

 **Step 3**: Search for a new USB device on your computer.